BertSki90/qr-code-component-project/README-template.md

 - Flexbox
 - Mobile-first workflow

-**Note: These are just examples.
-Delete this note and replace the list above with your own choices**

 ### What I learned

 How to center the div element on the screen vertically.
 I could not get the "margin: auto;" to work.
-So i resorted to using flex.
+I resorted to using flex.

 ```html
 <body>